UWCSEA Standard Terms and Conditions

 7.1.
-Suspension: A student may be temporarily excluded from attending the College, including College-related activities held on or off campus, at any time, without refund of fees, if, in the opinion of the Head of Campus:
+Suspension: A student may be temporarily excluded from attending the College, including College-related activities held on or off campus, at any time, without refund of Term Fees for the current term, if, in the opinion of the Head of Campus:

 7.1.3. a parent has treated the College or members of its staff unreasonably.

 7.2.
-Expulsion: A student may be expelled at any time without refund of fees, if in the opinion of the Head of Campus:
+Expulsion: A student may be expelled at any time without refund of Term Fees for the current term and any examination or assessment fees, if in the opinion of the Head of Campus:

 7.2.1. the student’s conduct, whether on or off College premises or in or out of term time, has been prejudicial to good order or school discipline or to the reputation of the College